This completely free App displays readings from the Heart Rate sensor and plots them on a graph.

 Upper right button resets the Timer and Graph

-Left button exits the app with a confirmation dialog
+Left button shows the settings menu and can also be used to exit the app with a confirmation dialog

-Screen touches are disabled to prevent accidental activation of pause or reset by fingers or water, such as while swimming etc.
+Screen touches can be enabled or disabled to prevent accidental activation of pause or reset by fingers or water, such as while swimming etc.

-The Graph rolls over back to the start once it reaches the end of the screen, the Timer continues
+The Graph rolls over back to the start once it reaches the end of the screen and leaves a trace of the previous graph line, the Timer continues

 The Heart Rate data is provided to the app by the Fitbit OS, it is the same data that is shown in the built-in apps on the device.